zolhsni/magento2/README.md

 6. Then add code to default.xml file to make another space on top of the header

-7. Add cms block to the header and insert 'Front-End Testing' word.
+7. Add cms block header to the hompage and insert 'Front-End Testing' word.

 8. End result: